-10 Protein-Packed Salads That Will Actually Keep You Full
+10 High Protein Salads That Will Actually Keep You Full

 We love salads for what they offer nutritionally: multiple servings of vegetables, along with all the vitamins and fiber that come with such healthy choices.
 But salads have a reputation for being boring, and given the unassuming side salads we grew up with, we get it.
 We also happen to love salads for being pleasurable meals unto themselves.
 Great salads are harmonious in nature: myriad flavors, textures, and temperatures working together for appealing results.
 Even in a world full of pizza and tacos, a terrific, high protein salad can easily rival those options for some of our favorite meals.

 Adding protein is a great way to turn any salad into the kind of hearty meal that has real staying power, giving you focus and energy throughout your day.
 (And who even says that meal has to be lunch or dinner?)
 As with any memorable salad, the approach to adding protein need not be programmatic or uninspired: many salads don’t just rely on a straightforward topping of grilled salmon or chicken, though there’s nothing wrong with either of those.
 Protein sources for interesting salads need not be limited to just animal protein, either.
 Here are 12 creative, protein-packed salads for hearty meals at any time of day.

 There’s something about the idea of eating salad for breakfast that really sets the tone for a go-get-’em kind of day.
 A perfectly poached egg has the superpower of always making a meal feel decadent while simultaneously being a superfood itself, as it’s stacked with protein and nutrients, and is made without any added fat.
 Here it tops a superfood salad combo including arugula, avocado, and quinoa — also a great source of protein.
 For an even stronger nutrient boost and a little fancy-feeling zhuzz, top with a sprinkle of antioxidant-packed micro greens.